qube-rt/quail/README.md

   * Users have the ability to 'emergency-extend' the life of an instance
   * Maximum number of instances per user is configurable per-team
   * Multiple operating system support, with unique AMIs, Security Groups and IAM roles configured per-team
-  * Centralised authentication via Amazon Cognito
+  * Centralised authentication via Okta
   * Terraform based, modular deployment - to fit in with even the most esoteric of AWS environments!

 ## Screenshot